gauthamkolluru/gauthamsk.me/content/Literature/marriage.md

 ## The Evolution

-As they say that, "The first bike race happend when the second bike was made!", the Sapiens as a sign of awareness, incepted the already evolved method of evaluating choices by comparing into this branch of life.
+As they say that, "The first bike race happend when the second bike was made!", the Sapiens as a sign of awareness, incepted the already evolved method of evaluating choices by comparing them, into this no more natural pair bonding.
+As soon as